mahardikasuryakusuma/Decision-Support-System---Profile-Matching--Preview/README.md

 ### 4️⃣ Ranking

 The final score for each candidate is computed by summing up scores from all aspects.
-Candidates are then **ranked from highest to lowest** based on their total score.

 ---